 National Museum of Modern Art, Kyoto

 Henry Holmes Smith was born on October 23, 1909 in Bloomington, Illinois.
-He attended Illinois State Normal University intermittently from 1927 to 1932, where he studied art and was active in the school newspaper as a columnist and cartoonist.
+He attended Illinois State Normal University intermittently from 1927 to 1932, where he studied art and was active in the school newspaper as a colimnist and cartoonist.
 One of his early interests was cartooning and several of his cartoons were published in national magazines.
-In 1933 Henry earned his Bachelor’s degree in education with a specialization in art from Ohio State University.
+In 1933 Henry earned his B.A. degree in Education with a specialization in art from Ohio State University.

 After correspondence and a meeting with Laszlo Moholy-Nagy in 1937, Henry began teaching the photography courses at the New Bauhaus in Chicago.
 He also began exploring creative ways to employ light, color and monochrome images in non-representational photography.